Spray foam over metal roof at MTD

 UV rays will degrade foam within 72 hours, so any roofing contractor that does foam will install a coating over the top of the foam to protect it.

-There are a couple of different kinds of coating.
+There are several different kinds of coatings.
 The most common is silicone.
 It’s the best combination of performance and cost, especially here in the Midwest.

 Two coats of coating go down.
 The first one goes on over the foam roof and they let it cure.
 Then a contractor will install the second coat of the coating and before it fully cures, they’ll embed granules into it.